Silica Holdings (SLCA) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the commercial silica producer had lost 3.45% over the past month, lagging the Basic Materials sector's gain of 10.34% and the S&P 500's gain of 5.73% in that time.
+Prior to today's trading, shares of the commercial silica producer had gained 3.9% over the past month.
+This has lagged the Basic Materials sector's gain of 12.32% and the S&P 500's gain of 7.41% in that time.

 Silica Holdings will be looking to display strength as it nears its next earnings release.
 On that day, Silica Holdings is projected to report earnings of $0.35 per share, which would represent year-over-year growth of 259.09%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $406.62 million, up 42.74% from the year-ago period.
+Our most recent consensus estimate is calling for quarterly revenue of $406.62 million, up 42.74% from the year-ago period.

-Any recent changes to analyst estimates for Silica Holdings should also be noted by investors.
+It is also important to note the recent changes to analyst estimates for Silica Holdings.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 19.55% lower.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 19.55% lower within the past month.
 Silica Holdings is currently sporting a Zacks Rank of #4 (Sell).

-Digging into valuation, Silica Holdings currently has a Forward P/E ratio of 8.36.
-For comparison, its industry has an average Forward P/E of 11.79, which means Silica Holdings is trading at a discount to the group.
+In terms of valuation, Silica Holdings is currently trading at a Forward P/E ratio of 8.51.
+This represents a discount compared to its industry's average Forward P/E of 11.09.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.